HCFerraz/restaurantsAPI/README.md

 # About the Project

-I am creating my first API project using a restaurants JSON File, building a responsive interactive web page and allowing users to register their own restaurants in a new DataBase.
+I am creating my first API using a restaurants JSON File, building a responsive interactive web page and allowing users to register their own restaurants in a new DataBase.

 ## Installation